BeyondTheClouds/VMPlaceS/README.md

 This repository contains the source of a dedicated framework to evaluate and compare VM placement algorithms.

-For more details, a deeper scientific description of the project can be found here: [http://beyondtheclouds.github.io/VMPlaceS](http://beyondtheclouds.github.io/VMPlaceS)
+For more details, a deeper scientific description of the project can be found [here](http://beyondtheclouds.github.io/VMPlaceS).

 ## Requirements
 * sbt